 How to Deal with Bully Birds at Your Feeders

 Free up your backyard feeders for your favorite songbirds by learning how to discourage bully birds such as blue jays and blackbirds.

-One solution for keeping them out is to install a tray underneath feeders.
+One solution for keeping blackbirds and other bully birds out is to install a tray underneath feeders.
 It will catch any seed cast aside by songbirds and keep it off the ground.
 If you still have trouble with these birds, try feeders with weighted perches.
 When a large bird or squirrel lands on the perch, a cover drops over the food.

 “We try to accommodate all of the birds, but it seems that in different circumstances any bird can be a bully!
 My mourning doves are the bullies of the tray feeder.
-And I’ve even seen a titmouse chase Carolina wrens from the mealworms.”
-Boni Trombetta, West Chester, Pennsylvania
+And I’ve even seen a titmouse chase Carolina wrens from the mealworms,” says Boni Trombetta, West Chester, Pennsylvania.